 New Zealand has the highest per capita prevalence of gout arthritis in the world and gout arthritis is now the second most common form of arthritis in New Zealand.
-Māori and Pacific people have a higher genetic predisposition to develop gout arthritis than other ethnicities.
+Māori and Pacific people have a greater genetic predisposition to develop gout arthritis than other ethnicities.

 Gout arthritis is caused by a build-up of uric acid in your blood, which forms sharp crystals in the joints.
 Gout is an easily managed form of arthritis – effective medications are already funded by the Government.
-Research evidence shows 80% of gout arthritis is genetic in origin, although diet and other lifestyle factors can precipitate or exacerbate attacks in people with gout arthritis.
+Research evidence shows most gout arthritis is genetic in origin, although diet and other lifestyle factors can precipitate or exacerbate attacks in people with gout arthritis.

 Impact of Gout Arthritis

 One of the challenges of prevention is supporting people to maintain their treatment, even when they are asymptomatic.
 While diet and lifestyle changes such as maintaining a healthy weight are helpful in reducing risks associated with gout (as with diabetes and cardiovascular disease), urate-lowering medication is usually required to prevent future episodes.

 Benefits of treating gout arthritis:

-Prevention of further gout arthritis attacks can reduce the impact on health system spending in both primary and secondary care due to less frequent GP visits and reduced hospital admissions.
+- Prevention of gout arthritis attacks reduces the impact on health system spending in both primary and secondary care due to less frequent GP visits and reduced hospital admissions.

-Social and economic benefits due to higher social and work participation
+- Social and economic benefits due to higher social and work participation.